Planning Your Trip

 Travel Tip: The best time to visit is also the most crowded (especially during holidays such as Christmas and Easter).
-For good weather and fewer crowds, visit in October and November.
+For good weather and fewer crowds, visit in October and November or April and May.

 Things to Do

 In Puerto Vallarta, you can take it easy on the beach or fill your days exploring the city's historic center, given Cultural Heritage status by the state of Jalisco—it's entirely up to you.
 Either way, you’ll want to enjoy the city’s outstanding food scene wherever you go.
 Here are a few activities to enjoy:

 - Take a stroll along the Malecon to see the collection of sculptures.
 In the evenings, buskers here entertain passers-by.

 - Enjoy Puerto Vallarta's many beaches, eight of which are Blue Flag-certified.
 Check out a beach club such as Mantamar Beach Club where you can soak in the hip, upbeat vibe, or visit some of the best beaches located to the south of the city, many which are only accessible by sea.

-- Make a visit to Puerto Vallarta's Botanical Garden, where you can discover the exuberant flora and fauna of the area and take a dip in the Horcones River.
+- Make a visit to Puerto Vallarta Botanical Garden, where you can discover the exuberant flora and fauna of the area and take a dip in the Horcones River.

 - Go shopping for local art and handicrafts, such as the beadwork of the Huichol indigenous people, or hit the mall for some window shopping.

 - Get an adrenaline rush on an extreme adventure like riding an ATV or zip-lining through the Sierra Madre.

 - Treat yourself to a spa treatment at one of Puerto Vallarta’s excellent spas.